driton/js_tricks/README.md

 # js_tricks
-I wnat to have something like that in JavaScript or in other programming language:
+I want to have something like this in JavaScript or in other programming language:

 Ternery operator
 -------------------------